Take a nice, big hit off that joint or bong.

 If you flush your buds using Flawless Finish to remove stored fertilizer salts and other contaminants, if your marijuana growing environment is free of particulates, molds and fungi, if you dry, cure and store your marijuana properly, your marijuana smoke is sweet and kind.

-If you grow or flush with inferior hydroponics products, or if your buds are contaminated or improperly processed after harvest, you might take in a hit and it blasts its way out of your lungs in a second or two, ripping your respiratory tract as it exits.
+If you grow or flush with inferior hydroponics products, if your buds are contaminated or improperly processed after harvest, you might take in a hit and it blasts its way out of your lungs in a second or two, ripping your respiratory tract as it exits.

 The latest research on THC absorption via the lungs says holding in your marijuana hit from five to nine seconds gives your lungs the optimal amount of time to absorb as much THC, other cannabinoids, and terpenoids as possible, without coating your lungs with particulates or depriving yourself of oxygen.